 I know what I want.

 I want to maintain my current career, which in theory should be straightforward, except that the EMA is moving to Amsterdam, the government doesn’t have an EU deal, and the PharmaTimes has just reported that the government are now asking companies to stockpile medicines in case of supply issues following Brexit?
 This blog is not the place for me to reply in full to the Brexit situation.
-Suffice to say I could reply with thousand-word essays or two-word pithiness.
-Here, I’ll just say that as a human and a mother, knowing what I know about medicines, Brexit frightens me.
-And I’m hardly ever scared of anything.
+Elsewhere I have responded.

-I’d love to work in or with schools, to help with literacy, or funding, or both – preferably with aspects of both project management and contact with the children (because KIDS, yeyyy!), and ideally in a way that involves studying and working with child development, including special needs.
-This would make my heart go all fuzzy.
-I’d want to be part of a team, to be included in projects rather than skirting around the outside — for decades I’ve been a freelance writer which is very often a solo pursuit.
-I like the freedom but also I like people, talking and collaborating.
-I like cheering each other on.
-And, if truth be told, I quite like leading.
-(I know.
+I’d love to work in or with schools, to help with literacy, or funding, or both – preferably with aspects of both project management and contact with the children (because KIDS, yeyyy!), ideally in a way that involves studying and working with child development, including special needs.
+It would feel like the most incredible privilege, to work with youngsters and to be able to make a real difference in their lives.
+What a legacy.
+Also to be part of a team; for decades I’ve been a freelancer which is great but I also love working with people, being there for one another, cheering each other on.
+(Also, truth be told, I quite like leading.
+I know.
 But I do, and this is my wish list.)
-However, this role doesn’t exist in the absence of a teaching qualification, and my attempts to enrol on a teacher training course were interrupted by some terrifying family health issues that seem set to continue, at least in the immediate-term.
+However, none of these roles exist in the absence of a teaching (teacher or TA) qualification.
+My attempts to enrol at college were interrupted by some terrifying family health issues that seem set to continue, for now, and my enquiries into on-the-job TA training or course advice met with no support at all.
 Reality bites.

 I’d love to have a novel written and published, because I can just see myself posing next to my lovely cover on a shelf and basking in critical acclaim (big, cheesy grin).
-Also, I quite like writing.
+I love the writing process and would enjoy studying, perhaps a Creative Writing MA.
 So on that score, I’m able to get working immediately.
 I’ve set aside the next quarter to achieve a first draft and the first set of edits.
 Clearly, writing fiction would be the obvious leap if only authors were paid enough to live on.
 But this is rarely the case: a June 2018 survey conducted by the ALCS shows that the median UK professional author salary is £10,500 per annum: not enough to feed the children, let alone put clothes on their backs.
 And this is the figure for professional authors.
 What about budding ones?
 I’d have to self-fund for months or years first?
-Not to mention the “growing pay gap” in which a female author can now expect to earn just 75% of their male peer’s income: less than £8k pa?
+Not to mention the “growing pay gap” in which a female author can now expect to earn just 75% of their male peer’s income, which equates to less than £8k pa.
 Great, I’ll eat my baked bean and wear my bin bag, then.

 my current job is in a state of flux and will remain so until at least March 2019,